Framing Causal Questions in Sports Analytics: A Tutorial on Estimand Choice Illustrated Through Crossing in Soccer: Analysis using propensity score matching: a causal inference approach

 \subsection{The propensity score}

 The propensity score is a function of covariates that reduces the vector $\bX$ into a single value, capturing all measured information that is relevant to the choice of actions \citep{rosenbaum1983central}.
 This score has the \textit{balancing property}, meaning that, conditional on the propensity score, the confounder distributions between the plays where crossing was or was not attempted are similar, rendering them effectively exchangeable.
 Typically, the propensity score is estimated using a parametric model, such as logistic regression, or a non-parametric approach like tree-based classification \citep{breiman2001random}, to predict the probability that the sender will cross the ball given the confounders.
 Being a probability, the propensity score lies in the range [0,1]. \citet{alam2019should} demonstrated that a simple parametric approach such as logistic regression often outperforms more complex models for propensity score estimation in terms of covariate balance.
-See also \citet{austin2011introduction} for a broader overview of propensity score methods.
+See also \citet{austin2011introduction} and \citet{stuart2010matching} for broader overviews of propensity score methods.

-For the crossing analysis, we used the logistic regression to fit the propensity score model; the output of the model is provided in Table \ref{prop.score} in the Appendix.
-Regardless of the method used to estimate the propensity score, its adequacy must be assessed by evaluating the balance of confounders across the different choices of actions \citep{tan2006distributional} following matching by the estimated propensity score (or following weighting, another commonly employed causal analysis approach).
+Regardless of the method used to estimate the propensity score, its adequacy must be assessed by evaluating the balance of confounders across the different choices of actions \citep{tan2006distributional} following matching.
 This can be done by examining SMDs, variance ratios, and other distributional statistics in the matched sample, or using plots such as empirical cumulative distribution functions.
 In the next subsection, we illustrate how propensity score matching can achieve covariate balance between plays where crossing was attempted relative to not crossing across the whole population of plays (estimand: ATE) and in the subpopulation defined by a cross being taken (estimand: ATT).